 In Table 5, we compare the forecasting performance of the ADL-intra model, the ADL-intra-EWC model, and the ADL-inter-IC model, for each individual product category based on the MASE for one to eight-week forecast horizon.
 We select the three models because the ADL-intra-EWC model and the ADL-inter-IC model have the best forecasting performance overall and the ADL-intra model is their counterpart model which overlooks the issue of structural break.
 We show the forecasts based on the MASE for one to eight weeks horizon for simplicity and the results for other horizons are generally consistent.
-Figure 3 and 4 show further details using boxplot for the MASE.
+Figure 3 and 4 show further details using boxplot for each SKU within the respective category for the MASE.
 In the boxplot, positive values indicate the percentage improvements by the ADL-intra-EWC model or the ADL-intra-IC model compared to the ADL-intra model.
 Both the ADL-intra-EWC model and the ADL-inter-IC models outperform the ADL-intra model for most of the categories.
 For example, the ADL-intra-EWC model outperforms the ADL-intra model for 20 out of 28 product categories.
 The ADL-intra-IC model outperforms the ADL-intra model for 19 product categories.
 The ADL-intra-EWC model and the ADL-inter-IC model do not outperform the ADL-intra model for every product category due to the heterogeneity of the data characteristics across different product categories (e.g., Ma et al., 2016).
+For those 20% of categories where the maximum improvement is achieved the improved accuracy measured by ? is ?

 Table 5.
 The forecast performance of the models for each product category based on the MASE for one to eight-week forecast horizon